thirdcake/learn-grav-ja/src/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/index.md

 * [User Accounts Manager](../../../05.admin-panel/03.accounts/01.users/)
 * [User Groups Manager](../../../05.admin-panel/03.accounts/02.groups/)

+> [!Note]
-!!! **NOTE:** Flex Users feature is not yet used in the frontend of your site.
+> Flex Users feature is not yet used in the frontend of your site.

 ### Pages